Welcome to today's edition of the Rush 24-7 podcast.

 He's out of control.

-Yeah, I mean, the Democrats are really getting down to work here, trying to monitor talk radio.
+Yeah, I mean, the Democrats are really getting down to work here trying to monitor talk radio.

-I mean, these people are with move on.org and a whole lot of money are in permanent campaign mode designed to intimidate and harass anyone who disagrees with them.
+I mean, these people are with moveon.org and a whole lot of money are in permanent campaign mode designed to intimidate and harass anyone who disagrees with them.

-Well, you know, Rush and I discussed this in the Limbaugh letter when he inter interviewed me a couple of months back.
+Well, you know, Rush and I discussed this in the Limbaugh letter when he interviewed me a couple of months back.

-You mentioned Alinsky, there's Herbert Marquee's uh there were other people that were gurus to the Clintons and to the rest of these people whose voices are now again being heard and calling on I mean, Clillary was on uh in the Washington Post just yesterday saying she was going to do something about it.
+There were other people that were gurus to the Clintons and to the rest of these people whose voices are now again being heard and calling on.

 Well, what is it?

-It's the intolerance of these people and they're not going to do anything about it.
+It's the intolerance of these people, and they're not going to do anything about it.

 I thought they were on the side of freedom of speech.

-When they're going to go out and harass these people, we should expect the first amendment to be in very grave danger over the next couple of years.
+When they're going to go out and harass these people, we should expect the First Amendment to be in very grave danger over the next couple of years.

 And this is contrived.

-And maybe subconsciously Rush was talking about him.
+And maybe subconsciously, Rush was talking about him.

 So they had to fight back in order to intimidate.

-And apparently the first amendment in the minds of these people is only good for the New York Times and the Washington Post and the LA Times.
+And apparently, the First Amendment, in the minds of these people, is only good for the New York Times and the Washington Post and the L.A.
+Times.

 Well, as I say, I never would have expected this, except for the fact that it comes out.

-These are all nineteen sixties proteges.
+These are all 1960s protégés.

-And uh I'll tell you that the American spectator is going to stand by its guns, and we're unlike them, we're going to be accurate.
+And I'll tell you that the American spectator is going to stand by its guns.

-Look at the new republic.
+Look at the New Republic.

-Now that quietly was allowed to sink.
+Now, that quietly was allowed to sink.

 But the truth of the matter is it's the liberal Democrats that imperil not only freedom, but imperil the rules of evidence because they're the ones that fake stories.